kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 </aside>

 <aside class="note" markdown="1">
 **Note:** In the above explanation, I have taken a very simple example, assuming that there's only one weight matrix, however, in reality there are often hundreds, sometimes thousands of small or large weight matrices in an LLM.
-When we use techniques like PEFT or LoRA, we finetune only a very small number of matrices not all of them.
+When we use techniques like PEFT or LoRA, we fine-tune only a very small number of matrices not, all of them.
 </aside>

 ![PEFT](/_images/llm-blog/peft.png)